abadi199/elm-horizon/README.md

 # elm-horizon

+**DISCLAIMER: This is a _work in progress_, not ready for production yet.
+Contribution and PR are welcome! 🙂**

 ![Elm & Horizon Logo](images/logo.png "Elm & Horizon Logo")

 Thin wrapper around Horizon JavaScript client API for writing Horizon application in Elm.